 Even though they're such a simple concept, it's remarkable how often the makers of these accessories get them wrong.
 They're often bulky and heavy, fall out of sockets, break easily, or cost far more than they're worth.

-I've used many different models over the years, and have never been completely satisfied with any of them.
-SKROSS sent out its World Adapter for review, to see if could be the one that finally changed my mind.
+We've used many different models over the years, and have never been completely satisfied with any of them.
+SKROSS sent out its World Adapter for review, to see if could be the one that finally changed our minds.

 Features and Specifications